scottgoering/costco_price_scraper/README.md

 ## Features

 - **Automated Price Checks**: Automatically compares your recent purchases against current Costco sale prices.
-- **Web Scraping**: Periodically scrapes Costco’s website to gather sale info using Selenium.
+- **Web Scraping**: Uses Selenium to scrape sale and receipt information and stores it in a SQLite database.
 - **Email Alerts**: Sends you an email notification when a price adjustment is found, including the details on how to get a refund.
 - **API Access**: Exposes sale information via an API to avoid unnecessary scraping.
 - **Task Scheduling**: Uses Cron to run the scraper and notify you on a regular basis.